 Another thing that differentiates duck down from goose down is that duck down might have some odor in it, the reason for this is that, since ducks are smaller and lower than geese, their bellies tend to be in direct contact with the ground.
 Even though a lot of cleaning and treatment processes are established to remove the majority of the odor, some people with a sensitive sense of smell may be able to detect a slight odor.

-Winter products are generally filled with down from either goose or ducks.
-Since Geese are larger birds than ducks, their are also generally larger, which means they have bigger down clusters.
+Winter products are generally filled with down from either geese or ducks.
+Since Geese are larger birds than ducks, they are also generally larger, which means they have bigger down clusters.
 A larger bird from a colder region also means warmer down.

 Regardless, of these differences, both products are equally good insulators as they share a very similar structure.
 Along with that, down is known for being super durable.
 So if you take proper care of your down-filled products, they are worth every penny and time spent searching for them!!